 Outdoor grilling is a very popular method of cooking.
-In fact, approximately 75 percent of U.S. households have a grill.
 A grill consists of a cooking surface, typically made of parallel metal bars or a porcelain-covered metal grid, over a fuel source capable of generating intense heat, usually up to temperatures of 500 degrees Fahrenheit (260 C) or more.

 There are several different types of grills, but gas and charcoal are by far the most common.